-The application of linear gradients can be though of as a means of moving about Kspace, thereby generating Fourier coefficients to be detected by the RF receive coils.
-We consider here the further use of gradient fields for the generation of motion related image contrast.
+The application of linear gradients can be though of as a means of moving about K-space, thereby generating Fourier coefficients to be detected by the RF receive coils.
+We consider here the further use of gradient fields as well as other pulse sequence modifications for the generation of motion related image contrast.